Skip to content

 grep <PVC_NAME>

-2. Find the CSI driver pod on that node
+Find CSI node plugin pod on target node

 kubectl get pods -n <CSI_NAMESPACE> -o wide | grep <NODE_NAME>